dionysos-dev/Dionysos.jl/docs/src/developers/git.md

 ## Fork and add your remote

-These are the steps that should be done only the first time when you setup.
+These are the steps that should be done only the first time when you set up.

 At first, you don't have write access, so create a fork https://github.com/jdupont/Dionysos.jl by going to https://github.com/dionysos-dev/Dionysos.jl and click on the "Fork" button on the top right.
 You should then add this as a remote as detailed below.